||Swift Ridge Trail (historic Shooter

 water tanks at mile 0.3 from parking, turn hard left on doubletrack and

 climb above the tanks.
-Now connect to the Shooter singletrack on the
+Now connect to the Swift Ridge (Shooter) singletrack on the

-View south on Shooter.
+View south on Swift Ridge.
 The climbing pitch is pleasant

 and there are constant views of the valley.